 This element is set to no if <air-interpretations-present> is set to yes.
-Argument: yes / no Default: no

-17.2.15.2 <scale-isochores-to-seismic-envelopes>
+18.2.15.2 <scale-isochores-to-seismic-envelopes>

 Description: When both seismic reflectors and isochores are given as input to COHIBA, there is no guarantee that they are consistent.
 Isochore packages may, for instance, be too large and force faults to open up.
 For this not to happen, the isochore uncertainties have to be smaller than the reflector uncertainties in the fault region.
 Alternatively, the isochores should be pre-adjusted to the seismic envelope.
 Choosing yes for this element, COHIBA will scale all isochores in an isochore package with a factor